Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 “Located just off the 405 freeway in the Brentwood neighborhood of West Los Angeles, Gym 123’s members enjoy taking a stroll down to the Santa Monica Pier after their workouts or grabbing a quick coffee at the [Local Shopping Mall Name] before their morning routine.”

-This description uses multiple landmarks to identify the gym's surrounding areas, which helps its visibility in the search engines and its overall search marketability.
+This description uses multiple landmarks to identify the gym's surrounding areas, which helps its visibility in the search engines, its overall search marketability and fitness club promotion.

 Your descriptions are not only a good opportunity to advertise your fitness business effectively, but also a surefire way to help your search rankings if written well.

-Perhaps one of the most important local SEO factors for fitness clubs are citations.
+Perhaps one of the most important local SEO factors for fitness club promotion are citations.
 Citations are online references to your business that don’t necessarily need to link to your website.

 All they need to do is have the same NAP (name, address and phone number) as your Google My Business page and Google will automatically know to attribute the reference to your business.